Indonesia’s community forests: learning from the past to improve the future

 Once the information was gathered, the findings were used to inform the development of a new community forestry standard and group certification procedures.
 These were then pilot tested and further refined through the input and feedback from communities and other expert partners involved in the project.

 Following this work, the new IFCC Sustainable Community Forest Management Certification – Requirements were finalized and submitted to PEFC for endorsement.
-They are currently going through the PEFC endorsement process, before being voted on by the PEFC General Assembly.
+The requirements achieved PEFC endorsement in May 2019.

 Project partners also held awareness raising and training activities within the forest communities.
 Booklets, leaflets and a selection of other printed and online materials were produced to introduce local communities to the demands of international markets, alongside technical training to improve forest management practices.

 This project is just the first step in the development of sustainable community forestry in Indonesia.
 IFCC and PEFC will also continue to work together to improve the access of the products originating in the community forests to both national and international markets.